icons8/lunacy-docs/docs/release-notes/index.md

 - Improved performance of Undo / Redo operations
 - Accelerated processing of large images
--Automatic hide of the left panel
+- Automatic hide of the left panel
 - Improved navigation.
 Now, when an item is selected in the tree, arrow buttons there is a capability to move selected item within working area rather that navigating along the tree.
 - Improved saving experience.
 A progress ring animation is displayed now while saving files
 - Font size can be changed now by 10 with Shift pressed